FAQ about Global Development

 If you are a EU/EEA/Swiss citizen it is free to study Global Development.
-If you are not a EU/EEA/Swiss citizen the fee is 10.000 Euro per year.
+If you are not a EU/EEA/Swiss citizen the fee is DKK 75.000 per academic year.
 For non EU/EEA/Swiss citizens an application fee applies.
 You can see more about fees under “Application Procedure”.

-If you click on “Application Procedure” and choose your citizenship you will find a complete checklist on what to upload – if you click on “Link to Information and User Guide” you will find a lot of helpful information regarding the application procedure; the IT service contact is listed here (in case you experience any trouble) .
+If you click on “Application Procedure” and choose your citizenship you will find a complete checklist on what to upload – if you click on “Link to Information and User Guide” you will find a lot of helpful information regarding the application procedure.
 The Student Advisory Service can also help you with your questions – you find our contact information under “Contact”.